sulk0o/MLPROJECT_Sentiment_Analysis_WebApp/README.md

 **Purpose:** First ML project focused on cleaning data, training a basic model, and deploying locally.

 This project was coded entirely by me, except for the `index.html` file in the `templates` folder.
 The HTML file was generated with ChatGPT, as I don't know HTML and am lazy.
-A quick note, I just realized in all my files, I spelled IMDB "IMBD", thats embarrassing...
+Also, a quick note, I just realized in all my files, I spelled IMDB "IMBD", thats embarrassing...

 ### **About the Project**:
 The goal of this project was simple: